-Expatriate tax preparation can sometimes feel like a tough process.
-It doesn’t have to be!
-Understanding what docs to provide will make the process go smoother on both sides.
+Expatriate tax preparation can feel like a difficult process.
+It doesn’t have to be that way!
+Understanding which docs to provide will make the process go smoother on both sides.

-Once you engage an accounting practice for your overseas tax return preparation you will likely be provided with a “Tax Questionnaire.”
+Once you engage an accounting practice for your overseas tax return preparation, you will likely receive a “tax questionnaire.”
 This form will ask you to provide basic information.
-This information includes your name, address, ID numbers and dependent info.
-It will also ask you a series of questions.
-These will be about other activities in which you may have engaged that could affect your taxes.
-These forms may seem a bit much to fill out.
-Remember, filling this form out properly usually saves plenty of time in the long run!
+This information includes your name, address, ID numbers, and dependent info.
+It will also ask you a series of questions about other activities in which you may have engaged that could affect your taxes.
+Remember, filling out this form properly usually saves plenty of time in the long run!

 Prior Year’s Overseas Tax Return

-Providing your prior year tax return will assist with your current year’s return in many ways.
+Providing your previous year’s tax return will assist with your current year’s return in many ways.
 First, it will supply a reference point.
 The preparer will also use it to compare against your current year return to look for any changes.
 You may have overlooked income or deductions in prior years.
-Your preparer will tell you if you missed anything.
+Your expatriate tax preparation specialist will tell you if you missed anything.
 Information from your prior year’s return is also necessary to electronically file after your current year’s return is complete.

 Do you travel back and forth between the US and a foreign country?
-Your income and deductions must be split for time in and out of the United States.
+Your income and deductions must be split for the time spent in and out of the US.
 This is for the Foreign Earned Income Exclusion and the housing deduction.
 Providing an accurate and detailed travel calendar is essential for overseas tax return preparation.

-Wages from an employer are typically reported to you.
-These come on a W-2, P60, P45 or your host country’s equivalent.
+Wages from an employer are typically reported to you on a W-2, P60, P45, or your host country’s equivalent.
 If you are self-employed, please provide records of your earnings and deductions for the calendar year.
 These are some of the most important documents required for your overseas tax return.
-You may live in a country that does not have any income taxes.
-This will require you to self-report your income.
+You may live in a country that does not have any income taxes, in which case you will be required to self-report your income.
 You may need to explain it to the IRS with bank statements or something similar.

-Interest and/or dividend income is typically provided to you by you bank or brokerage house.
-This will come on Form 1099 or the foreign equivalent and it is vital that you provide this to your tax accountant, even if the account has been closed.
+Interest and dividend income are typically provided to you by your bank or brokerage house.
+This will come on Form 1099 or the foreign equivalent, and it is vital that you give this to your tax accountant, even if the account is now closed.
 You should have one of these statements for each interest-bearing account.

 Stocks and Other Securities